My Man Godfrey: Plot

-During the Great Depression, Godfrey "Smith" Parke is unemployed, living with other homeless men down on their luck at a New York City dump in a Hooverville on the East River near the 59th Street Bridge.
-One night, a spoiled socialite named Cornelia Bullock offers him $5 to be her "forgotten man" for a scavenger hunt.
-The annoyed Godfrey refuses, causing Cornelia to retreat and fall on a pile of ashes, much to the glee of her younger sister and rival Irene.
-After talking with Irene, Godfrey finds her to be kind and offers to go with her to help her beat Cornelia, as well as satisfy his own curiosity regarding their scavenger hunt.
+During the Great Depression, Godfrey Smith lives with other homeless men at a New York City dump in a Hooverville by the East River.
+One night, spoiled socialite Cornelia Bullock offers him $5 to be her "forgotten man" for a scavenger hunt.
+Godfrey refuses and makes her retreat and fall on a pile of ashes, much to the glee of her younger sister Irene.
+Godfrey finds Irene kind and offers to go with her to help her beat Cornelia and satisfy his curiosity regarding their scavenger hunt.

-In the ballroom of the Waldorf-Ritz Hotel, Irene's businessman father Alexander Bullock waits resignedly as his wife Angelica and her mooching protégé Carlo play the game.
-Godfrey arrives and is authenticated as a "forgotten man", allowing Irene to win the game.
-However, Godfrey takes the opportunity to address his contempt for the audience's antics before leaving in a huff.
-Realizing what she brought him into, an apologetic Irene offers Godfrey to be her protégé by hiring him as the new family butler, which he gratefully accepts.
+In the ballroom of the Waldorf-Ritz Hotel, Irene's businessman father, Alexander Bullock, waits resignedly as his ditsy wife, Angelica, and her mooching protégé, Carlo, play the game.
+Godfrey is authenticated as a "forgotten man", allowing Irene to win that part of the hunt.
+He takes the opportunity to publicly express his contempt for the players' antics before leaving in a huff.
+An apologetic Irene decides to make Godfrey her protégé and hires him as the new family butler.

-On his first day as the new butler, Godfrey is warned by the Bullocks' maid Molly that he is merely the latest in a long line of butlers who didn't last long due to the Bullocks' conflicting personalities and antics.
-Despite this, Godfrey proves to be surprisingly competent and resourceful in his duties, but Cornelia holds a grudge against him, intending to get him in trouble and have him dumped back into the streets.
-In the meantime, Irene proves herself to be far kinder and more empathetic than her family, particularly her sister, but just as spoiled and altogether naïve, becoming infatuated with Godfrey through no more than basic interaction and general allure.
-She even goes as far as to kiss him, causing a job-anxious Godfrey to politely but firmly outline the boundaries of their employee-employer relationship.
+On his first day as butler, Godfrey is warned by the Bullocks' longtime maid, Molly, that he is the latest in a long line of butlers who did not last long due to the female Bullocks' antics.
+Despite this, he is up to the challenge, though Cornelia holds a grudge against him.
+Irene becomes infatuated with Godfrey, and he tries unsuccessfully to discourage her.
+She kisses him, causing him to politely but firmly outline the boundaries of their employee-employer relationship.

 Eventually, Godfrey is recognized by his longtime friend Tommy Gray at a tea party thrown by Irene.
-Godfrey makes up a story that he was Tommy's valet at Harvard, to which Tommy plays along by embellishing Godfrey's story with a nonexistent wife and five children.
-Upon hearing this, a dismayed Irene impulsively announces her engagement to the surprised Charlie Van Rumple but breaks down in tears and flees after being congratulated by Godfrey.
-Over lunch the next day, Tommy is curious to know what one of the elite "Parkes of Boston" is doing as a servant.
-Godfrey explains that a broken love affair left him broke and considering suicide, but the undaunted attitude of the homeless men living at the dump rekindled his spirits.
+Godfrey makes up a story that he was Tommy's valet at Harvard; Tommy plays along by embellishing Godfrey's story with a nonexistent wife and five children.
+Upon hearing this, Irene impulsively announces her engagement to a surprised Charlie Van Rumple, but breaks down in tears and flees after being congratulated by Godfrey.

+Over lunch the next day, Tommy wonders what one of the elite "Parkes of Boston" is doing as a servant.
+Godfrey explains that when he lost the woman he loved, he considered suicide, but the undaunted attitude of the homeless men living at the dump rekindled his spirits.